Google Ads Search Volumes

 When is the search volume data updated in SEOmonitor?

-Every month, starting on the 5th, Google Ads starts providing the data for two months prior – e.g. starting August 5th for June.
+Every month, around the 15th, Google Ads starts providing the data for the previous month – e.g. around August 15th it provides the data for July.

-Not all keywords get data on the same day, so we run this process continuously until all of the keywords in the campaign have data – usually takes about 4 days.
+Not all keywords get data on the same day, so we run this process continuously until all of the keywords in the campaign have data.

-This is valid for the Rank Tracker and the keyword research tools (Topics, Trends, Website Explorer).
+This is valid for the Rank Tracker and the keyword research tools (Keyword Explorer, Website Explorer, and Keyword Vault).

 Why do I see N/A on the search volume split by device?